Computer-assisted construction of $SU(2)$-invariant negative Einstein metrics: Specific values used in the computer-assisted proof

 \section{Specific values used in the computer-assisted proof}

 In this appendix, we detail for illustrative purposes the specific values for the various constants and estimates obtained from the choice of initial data $h=1.5$, $b_1=0.1$.

 The heuristic ODE solver is used at 1000 digit precision, and the numerical Sturm's theorem estimator uses 2000 digit precision.
-Each power series is evaluated up to order 110, and the each component of the heuristic solution $\tilde\eta$ is then approximated by a degree 110 Chebyshev polynomial.
+Each power series is evaluated up to order 110, and then each component of the heuristic solution $\tilde\eta$ is approximated by a degree 110 Chebyshev polynomial.

 The specific solution we produce at $(h, b_1) = (1.5, 0.1)$ is shown in Figure \ref{metricfig}.